Core-Elements for Large-Scale Least Squares Estimation: Core-Elements

 where $\widehat{\X}\in\RR^{r\times p}$ represents a subsample (of full column rank) consisting of $r$ rows from $\X$, and $\widehat\by\in\RR^{r}$ contains the corresponding elements from $\by$.
 When the selected $s=rp$ elements are located in $r$ rows, i.e., when the element-wise subset selection degenerates to the row selection, it can be shown that $\tB = \tB^\prime$.
 While in general cases, these two estimators are different.

 Next, we consider the variance of the estimator $\tB$.
 Recall that $\sigma^2$ represents the variance of random errors in model~\eqref{LM1}.
-Our goal is to find a sketch $\X^{\ast}$ that minimizes the estimation variance, which has a closed form
+Our goal is to find a subdata matrix $\X^{\ast}$ that minimizes the estimation variance, which has a closed form

 However, this variance term is challenging to minimize directly.
 To overcome the obstacle, we provide an upper bound for \eqref{eq:tB-variance} and aim to minimize the upper bound instead.
 The upper bound is derived by utilizing the matrix-form Taylor expansion (see Chapter 1, \cite{higham2008functions}), detailed in Lemma~\ref{lem3}.